Bring Your AI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides a 'Free no-data preview for building a user's first Claude Code or Codex setup,' which is a specific verb-resource combination.
-It distinguishes from siblings by focusing on first-time setup preview.
+The description clearly states the tool is for a 'free no-data preview for building a user's first setup in any of the 13 supported tools,' specifying the action (preview), resource (first setup), and scope (13 tools).
+It distinguishes itself from siblings like 'preview_move' by focusing on initial setup rather than moving.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.